chalauri/design-patterns/src/main/java/ge/edu/sangu/singleton/README.md

-# Singleton Pattern Examples in Java (With Pitfalls and Fixes)
+# Singleton Pattern Examples in Java

 This package demonstrates different implementations (and misimplementations) of the **Singleton Design Pattern** in Java.
 The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.